smattingly/database-tutorial/part1.md

    - the current sophomores should be juniors,
    - the current juniors should be seniors, and
    - the current seniors should remain unchanged.
 2. Using `UPDATE`s, clean up the majors information in the `visit` table.
-Try to make the values standard or consistent.
-Be sure that no information is lost.
+Make the values standard or consistent by spelling out all words, using commas to separate multiple majors, and listing multiple majors in alphabetical order.
 3. Using `UPDATE`s, clean up the sports information in the `visit` table.
-Try to make the values standard or consistent.
-Be sure that no information is lost.
+Make the values standard or consistent by spelling out all words, using commas to separate multiple majors, and listing multiple majors in alphabetical order.
 (Note: some sports names contain an apostrophe character that is identical to the single quotes enclosing text values.
 When you use these values in a statement, either escape the apostrophe with a backslash: `'Men\'s golf'`, or use double quotes to enclose the text value: `"Men's golf"`.)

 ## Creating new rows with SQL